A223D/Adafruit_4_01_ColourEPaper/README.md

 ### AdafruitGFX Functions (drawing functions)

 Apart from the functions in the library, all the functions in the `AdafruitGFX` library can be used on the object created by the constructor of this library.
 [Here is a tutorial on AdafruitGFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview).
 As a reminder, the information about colour mentioned in the `Coordinate System and Units` section is not applicable here, since each pixel can only be one of the specific colours shown above.
 [The graphics functions are provided here](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives).
-There is an example provided which demonstrates `AdafruitGFX` functionality called `modifiedAdafruitGFXExample`.
+There is an example provided which demonstrates `AdafruitGFX` functionality called `modifiedAdafruitGFXExample`, which is modified to account for the slow screen refresh.
 This is based on the standard `AdafruitGFX` example provided with their other display-specific libraries which use `AdafruitGFX`.